 - Masking tape

 You have to prepare the floor and the whole room before you start this.
+Really read this check list to understand the amount of work involved, it will help you plan out your job as far as time needed.
 Here are some tips:

 - Clear the room.
 Furniture, wall hangings, rugs, carpet, décor, and window treatments must all be gone.